Pierce Brosnan pleads guilty to walking off trail at Yellowstone hot springs, must pay $1,500 - Local News 8

 Mammoth Terraces is a scenic spot of mineral-encrusted hot springs bubbling from a hillside.
 They are just some of the park’s hundreds of thermal features, which range from spouting geysers to gurgling mud pots, with water at or near the boiling point.

-Going out-of-bounds in such areas can be dangerous: Some of the millions of people who visit Yellowstone each year get badly burned by ignoring warnings not to stray off the trail.
+Going out-of-bounds in such areas can be dangerous: Some of the millions of people who visit Yellowstone each year get badly burned by ignoring signs warning them not to stray off the trail.

 Getting caught can bring legal peril, too, with jail time, hefty fines and bans from the park handed down to trespassers regularly.